EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 Briefly, when a job is submitted, the following occurs:

-1. For interative apps only, Open OnDemand creates a job context directory under your `ondemand` directory with the files to run the job:
+1. For interactive apps only, Open OnDemand creates a job context directory under your `ondemand` directory with the files to run the job:

     ```bash
     ondemand/data/sys/dashboard/batch_connect/sys/APP_NAME/output/SESSION_ID/